Table of contents:

 Obon, also sometimes known as “Bon,” is a traditional Buddhist holiday celebrated in Japan as well as in much of East Asia.
-The holiday consists of a three-day festival that honors ancestral spirits and pays respect to the dead.
+The holiday consists of a three-day festival that honours ancestral spirits and pays respect to the dead.
 Obon grew out of Buddhist customs while also incorporating elements from Shinto, a folk religion native to Japan.
 Festivals are a significant part of Japanese culture, with prominent festivals including Obon, Hanami, and even Christmas!

 When Is Obon?